theGarimaAgrawal/theGarimaAgrawal/README.md

 🌟 **About Me**
 - 💻 Cloud & Infrastructure Engineer I at Morgan Stanley
-- 🚀 Working on Cortex integrations, observability, and Java Gradle-based exporters
+- 🚀 Working on Cortex integrations, observability and Java Gradle-based exporters
 - 📦 Experience with multi-cloud architectures and API automation using Spring Boot & Terraform
 - 🧪 CI/CD, testing, and monitoring advocate (JUnit5, SonarQube, in-memory MongoDB)
-- 📊 Passionate about systems design, clean code, and scalable infra
+- 📊 Passionate about systems design, clean code and scalable infra

 ---